 For the last few days, our intrepid satellite navigation unit has been having difficulty waking up in the morning.
 Humans can be forgiven for that sort of thing; computers cannot.
-The problem is that it will not acquire satelites until you inform it that you have moved hundreds of miles since you used it last, at which point it eventually comes to life as if nothing has happened.
+The problem is that it will not acquire satellites until you inform it that you have moved hundreds of miles since you used it last, at which point it eventually comes to life as if nothing has happened.
 We had decided to start the morning with a quick trip to Walmart, only a few minutes away from our hotel, so after being turned on the little computer was dumped unceremoniously in the glove compartment to wake up properly.
 Imagine our surprise, therefore, when out of the depths came a disembodied electronic voice; continue five point four miles.
 One can only speculate as to how many satellites can be found within the depths of a Pontiac Grand Prix.

 31st May 2006

 The operations of food outlets do not normally feature in these pages.
 It is worth breaking that unwritten rule, however, to chronicle one of the most intelligent ordering systems I have ever seen in a sandwich store.
-Consumers were given an order form to fill in; one need just tick the boxes for the components required.
-A nice idea, and one that completely eliminates the problem apparent in such stores where the staff have difficulty understanding foreign accents (or indeed local ones!).
+Consumers here were being given an order form to fill in; one just needed to tick the boxes for the components required.
+This was a nice idea, and one that completely eliminated the problem apparent in such stores where the staff have difficulty understanding foreign accents (or indeed local ones!).
 Having eaten lunch neither of us felt like any additional coaster riding, so we decided to call it a day.
 Before leaving, however, we tried the two observation rides, a Ferris Wheel and a Sky Ride, both of which provided good photograph angles.

 Given its location, well off the beaten track, it is hard to know if I'll ever be back in Adventureland again.
 However, given my memories of the place from just one visit, I will definitely make the effort if I'm within a two hundred mile radius.
 The staff and management of this park should be proud; many other parks around the world could learn a lot from them.

 Worlds of Fun

-Worlds of Fun proved a rapid crash back to earth after the wonderful morning in Adventureland.
+Worlds of Fun proved a rapid crash back to earth after the wonderful morning in Adventureland Iowa.
 We were clearly back in a corporate park with all the usual nonsensical rules, long drawn out announcements, and uninterested employees.
 The weather was rapidly degenerating, so we decided to go directly to the coasters we hadn't ridden, just in case conditions should close them down.
-The first visible attraction was the new ride for this year, the Patriot (#740).
+The first visible attraction was the new ride for this year, the Patriot (#742).
 As befits a coaster with that name, the speakers in the queue were blaring out a rendition of the expected national anthem at full power, marred only by some nasty distortion from one of the speakers.
 The ride showed all the characteristics B&M rides are known for, and certainly qualifies as my favourite new steel coaster for this year to date.

-The park has a rather unfortunate policy on their kiddie coaster, namely that unaccompanied adults are not allowed even though they would clearly fit on board without difficulty.
+The park has a rather unfortunate policy on their kiddie coaster, namely that unaccompanied adults are not allowed ride even though they would clearly fit on board without difficulty.
 Had there been a queue this might have been understandable, but there was nobody at all in that section of the park.
 We diverted instead to Boomerang, which George had failed to ride on his last visit here.
 By the time we'd finished that, the weather had taken a distinct turn for the worse, and we decided to call it a night.
 We did, after all, have nearly a four hundred mile drive ahead of us...